gfranb/CRUD-Store-Django/README.md

 Django Version 4.2.2
 Pip Version 23.1.2

+    Execute the command python manage.py runserver in the store-crud root

 If you have any questions or need further assistance, please don't hesitate to reach out.